Miss World (song)

-"Miss World" is a song by American alternative rock band Hole, written by frontwoman Courtney Love and lead guitarist Eric Erlandson.
-The song was released as the band's fifth single and the first from their second studio album, Live Through This, in March 1994.
+"Miss World" is a song by the American alternative rock band Hole, written by frontwoman Courtney Love and lead guitarist Eric Erlandson.
+The song was released as the lead single from their second studio album, Live Through This, on March 21, 1994.

-The single was released in the United States on Tim/Kerr Records, an independent label in Portland, Oregon, on a 7-inch pink vinyl, as well as a limited edition picture disc pressing paired with the band's cover of "Over the Edge" by the Wipers.
+The single was released in the United States on Tim/Kerr Records, an independent label in Portland, Oregon, on a 7-inch pink vinyl, as well as a limited edition picture disc pressing paired with the band's cover of the Wipers' "Over the Edge".
 City Slang released CD and vinyl versions of the single in Europe, both with "Rock Star" (Alternate Mix) as a B-side.
 A music video for the song was directed by Sophie Muller in March 1994 and released in promotion with the single.